 Syl.
 Pt.
 9, In re Antonio R.A., 228 W.Va.
 380, 719 S.E.2d 850 (2011).
-There is no evidence that petitioner had any contact with J.K. in the eight months that the biological mother resided in West Virginia prior to the petition being filed, and therefore was not his psychological parent.
-Therefore, even assuming arguendo that she formerly was the child's psychological parent, petitioner had no rights to the child at the time the petition in this matter was filed, as she had not continued in her purported role as a psychological parent.
+There is no evidence that petitioner had any contact with J.K. in the eight months that the biological mother resided in West Virginia prior to the petition being filed, and therefore could not have been J.K.'s psychological parent.
+Therefore, even assuming arguendo that he formerly was the child's psychological parent, petitioner had no rights to the child at the time the petition in this matter was filed, as he had not continued in his purported role as a psychological parent.
+There is no evidence in the record that petitioner was ever granted any legal rights to J.K., and petitioner admits that he is not J.K.'s biological father.
 This Court finds that the circuit court's termination of "any psychological parent rights or other rights" of the petitioner was unnecessary, as petitioner had no rights to the child.
-Based on this fact, petitioner is not entitled to adjudication, as no allegations were made against her in the petition.
-Further, this Court finds that petitioner failed to establish that placement with her was in the best interests of J.K.
+Based on this fact, petitioner is not entitled to adjudication, as no allegations were made against him in the petition.
+Further, this Court finds that petitioner failed to establish that placement with him was in the best interests of J.K.